-Don't forget to shop using mile and come for that special someone this Valentine's Day.
+Don't forget to shop using for that special someone this Valentine's Day.
 A portion of every sale goes directly towards our conservation program.
 Shop for the one you love and save the orangutans you love at the same time!